andersmurphy/andersmurphy-blog/resources/posts/2019-12-07-ruby-functional-programming.md

 ### Compose & Pipe

 It's really useful to be able to compose functions.
 We can do this in Ruby by writing our own `comp` function with reduce.
-This will compose functions right to left.
+This will compose functions right to left:

 ```Ruby
 add = -> x,y {x + y}